openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

    localhostforwarding=true
    ```

-1. In Windows, Add the miniziti DNS names to `C:\Windows\system32\drivers\etc\hosts`
+1. In PowerShell, Add the *.ziti DNS names to `$env:SystemRoot\system32\drivers\etc\hosts`

    ```bash
    # miniziti
    127.0.0.1  minicontroller.ziti  minirouter.ziti  miniconsole.ziti
    ```

-1. In Windows, Restart WSL.
+1. In PowerShell, Restart WSL.

    ```powershell
    wsl --shutdown
    ```

 1. In WSL, verify that localhost is bound.
-You know it's working if you see the miniziti DNS names in `/etc/hosts` duplicated from Windows.
+You know it's working if you see the *.ziti DNS names in `/etc/hosts` duplicated from Windows.

    ```bash
    grep ziti /etc/hosts